Water and Wastewater Engineering Division (WWED)

 WWED manages the following projects:

 - The Local Utility Program (LUP) covers an area of 1,479 acres and includes installation of approximately 54 miles of pipeline.
 Construction started in 2009.
 Each project is designed based on its Utility Analysis Zone (UAZ).
+Construction on several UAZ's is currently underway.

 - North Regional Wastewater Treatment Plant (NRWWTP) effluent disposal and treatment enhancements to comply with outfall legislation and proposed facilities operational modifications are estimated at $171 million over the next 5 years.
+Construction is underway and will be completed in 2021.